MoHaroon777/MoHaroon777/README.md

 ### Hi there 👋

 - 🔭 I’m currently learning machine Learning mainly from Kaggle
-- 🌱 I’m currently
+- 🌱 I’m currently working on django based portfolio website
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on anything python based
 - 📫 How to reach me: moharoon777@outlook.com
 - ⚡ Fun fact: I have a background of Electronic Engineering
 <!--